On Erlang ODE approximations of differential equations with distributed time delays: Numerical examples

 We use the parameter values in Table~\ref{tab:logistic:parameters}, and the initial state is $x(t) = 0.9$ for $t \leq t_0$.
-We use the same parameters as in Section~\ref{sec:ex:conv} to identify Erlang mixture kernels of order $M = 100$ in the bifurcation analysis with respect to the logistic growth rate, $\sigma$, and $M = 350$ in the analysis with respect to the kernel parameter $\mu_2$.
-In Figure~\ref{fig:logistic:equation:bifurcation:analysis}, the first row shows the eigenvalues of the Jacobian of the right-hand side function in the approximate system of ODEs~\eqref{eq:lct:approximate:system:ODE}.
-For completeness, we consider a very large range of values for $\sigma$, but for numerical reasons, we have not been able to investigate larger values of $\mu_2$.
+We use the same parameters as in Section~\ref{sec:ex:conv:logistic:equation} to identify Erlang mixture kernels of order $M = 100$ in the bifurcation analysis with respect to the logistic growth rate, $\sigma$, and $M = 350$ in the analysis with respect to the kernel parameter $\mu_2$. \chgtwo{Table~\ref{tab:approximation:parameters} shows the resulting values of $t_h$ and $a$.} In Figure~\ref{fig:logistic:equation:bifurcation:analysis}, the first row shows the eigenvalues of the Jacobian of the right-hand side function in the \chgthree{Erlang ODE approximation}.
+For completeness, we consider a large range of values for $\sigma$, but for numerical reasons, we have not been able to investigate larger values of $\mu_2$.
 The second row shows the largest real part of the eigenvalues and when the parameters become sufficiently large, the steady state $\bar x = \kappa$ becomes unstable.
 The two bottom rows show simulations obtained with the numerical method for non-stiff DDEs for the parameter values indicated in the second row (the colors match).
 We use a memory horizon of $\Delta t_h = t_f - t_0 = 24$~mo and $10,000$ time steps.
-In both cases, the stability analysis based on the approximate set of ODEs~\eqref{eq:lct:approximate:system:ODE} accurately predicts when the steady state is stable, marginally stable (where the largest real part of the eigenvalues is equal to zero), and unstable.
+In both cases, the stability analysis based on the \chgthree{Erlang ODE approximation} accurately predicts when the steady state is stable, marginally stable (where the largest real part of the eigenvalues is equal to zero), and unstable.
 For large values of $\sigma$, a limit cycle appears whereas for large values of $\mu_2$, the population density oscillates unstably.
-Figure~\ref{fig:logistic:equation:identified:kernels} shows the identified kernels, the corresponding error, and the coefficients for different values of $\mu_2$.
-There is a similarity between the coefficients and the shape of the approximated kernel, e.g., in terms of bimodality.
-Furthermore, as $\mu_2$ increases, more sharp spikes occur in the coefficients.
+Figure~\ref{fig:logistic:equation:identified:kernels} shows the identified kernels, the corresponding error, and the coefficients for different values of $\mu_2$. \chgtwo{In the left column, the coefficients exhibit oscillation, whereas in the right column, t}here is a similarity between the coefficients and the shape of the approximated kernel, e.g., in terms of bimodality. \chgtwo{The oscillations in the coefficients disappear for larger values of $M$, which also leads to larger values of $a$ (results not shown).}